 About Perth's metropolitan airports

-The operations and planning for Perth and Jandakot airports are under the jurisdiction of the Federal Minister for Infrastructure and Regional Development, the Hon Warren Truss MP.
+The operations and planning for Perth and Jandakot airports are under the jurisdiction of the Federal Minister for Infrastructure and Regional Development.

 Recognising the strategic importance of the airports, the Department of Transport liaises with Perth Airport Pty Ltd and Jandakot Airport Holdings on a range of issues including providing comment to the Airports' Master Plans and Major Development Plans.